Zap Oracle Card #315

 To prepare a face to meet the faces that you meet;” — T.S.
 Eliot

-Sometimes we put on masks to meet the outer world — we act differently at work or school than with intimate friends, adopt specialized demeanors when interacting with police or on a job interview.
-But some people — some police, for example, or people forever trying to be cool — come to identify with the persona.
-They believe they are the persona, the uniform or cool clothes wear them, and authenticity and their essence become ever more submerged.
-I once saw a magazine ad that showed a generic square-jawed male model looking very self-satisfied.
-The caption of the ad was something like this: “Underneath his Yves St. Laurent shirt, his Pierre Cardin jacket, his Porsche designer sun glasses, John Lance wears Brut.”
-In other words, under his exoskeleton of brand names is just one more brand name.
-An ad for Seiko watches still currently in print says (approximately), “It’s not your clothes that say the most about who you are, not your shoes, not the car you drive, not the music you listen to.
+An ad for Seiko watches says (approximately), “It’s not your clothes that say the most about who you are, not your shoes, not the car you drive, not the music you listen to.
 It’s your watch.”
-Of course it is your self that says the most about who you are, not the brand name consumer goods, but the Babylon Matrix wants you focused on surfaces, appearances and objects.
+Of course, it is yourself that says the most about who you are, not the brand name consumer goods, but the Babylon Matrix wants you focused on surfaces, appearances, and objects.
 It wants you to believe that buying stuff is the key to forming an identity.
-Cars are especially marketed as ways to buy an identity.
+Advertisers market cars as ways to buy an identity.

 It is not your brand names, not your clothes, not your car, not your hair, not your weight; it is you that says the most about who you are.